 The narcissist is electing to remain in the state they are in.
 They wish to stay in the bud because for them it is a risk to blossom.
 They are stuck in being “in control” as they perceive they are, and want things to stay the same.
 They are a victim of their own doing and can only have this realization on their own, just as you – the victim of the narcissist (parent and/or partner), want to have this realization.
 The path to salvation is one we each must determine and choose; we cannot share it.
 If you have an out of body experience, you cannot give it to someone else.
 You can pontificate and express your adulation but you cannot show it or help someone have this experience.

 Realize what you have learned and move on.
 Focus on what you need to do differently so that you can choose the right person, the next time.
 Don’t isolate yourself because then you are giving up.
 Like a raped woman who chooses to never have sex again; you are letting the perpetrator win.
 You are allowing them to have power over you and keep you from having a wonderful life.
 Have the life you want.
 Stay true to yourself.
 Don’t give yourself away to anyone.
 Join with a partner, have an equal relationship.
-The relationship where both of you give and take but never give away, so that you are walking down the one way street.
+The relationship where both of you give and take but never give away, so that you are not walking down the one way street.
 Walk together.
-Work our conflict together.
+Work out your conflict together.
 Talk together.
 Dance with them not by yourself; cook with them, not for them.
 A healthy relationship is equal amounts of give and take.
 Your communication should flow not dictate.
 Your love should have a rhythm not be a performance.